FeliciaTay/odetoslack/README.md

 # odetoslack
+## Introduction
 This is a Slack application which will be deployed through Zappa.
 Zappa is a Python package that bundles up the web application written in Flask and deploys to AWS Lambda.
 The backend database involved is MySQL database, which can be hosted on AWS RDS.

 odetoslack is an education tool that allows students to answer quiz questions set by teachers.
 Interfaces have been added to allow teachers to create question sets, store questions as well as see statistics of students' attempts, all within Slack itself!

+## How to use the application
+After setting up the whole application (refer to the next section), the following commands can be typed in from anywhere in the Slack workspace which the application is installed to:
+- ```/quiz```: to activate the quiz (for students)
+- ```/createset```: to create a question set (for teachers)
+- ```/setquestions```: to create a question (for teachers)
+- ```/stats```: to see the statistics of students' attempts (for teachers)

+The last 3 commands can only be accessed by teachers, through the introduction of an additional interface to ask for a password before continuing on.

 ## Setting up
 Note: Only Python 3.6, 3.7 or 3.8 is supported.